xmos/sw_usb_audio/README.rst

 Release Version: %%VERSION%% (build %%BUILDNUMBER%%)

-Please note this is an non-general ALPHA release.
+Please note this is an non-generally available ALPHA release.
 This release has had *no formal testing*.
 Further limitations are as follows:

-- The following applications have been found to build and run.
+- The following listed applications have been found to build and run.
 All others may fail to build.
     - app_usb_aud_l1
     - app_usb_aud_su1
     - app_usb_aud_skc_su1